 I really love that they have set up lovely park benches and picnic spots on the lawn.
 There is even a nice kiddies’ playground near the coffee shop.

 It’s a very pretty setting under the pin oaks, overlooking the hydrangeas and the perfect end to your flower outing.
 There is ample space for social distancing and the staff really sanitise the tables after each use, something that really impressed me.

 Honestly, the chocolate cake, made by a local baker, was one of the best ever (so moist and decadent) and their selection is sorely tempting.

 I also think it’s such a thoughtful gesture that each table has a little vase of flowers on it as an extra touch.

 Restaurants and Accommodation near Adene’s Farm Flowers

 If you need a more substantial meal, there are a selection of lovely restaurants relatively close by between Wolseley and Rawsonville.
-Among them are Bosjes Tea Garden and Kitchen, Opstal Estate and Restaurant, Rijks and Waverley Hills Restaurant.
+Among them are BOSJES, Opstal Estate and Restaurant, Rijks and Waverley Hills Restaurant.